Kraviles/boundary-automation/README.md

 - Check the license of each boundary against a predefined list of acceptable licenses.
 - Provide a user-friendly interface to run the analysis and view the results.
 - Maintain a local cache of the boundary metadata to avoid unnecessary API calls.
-- Ensure a robust and clear selection of boundary data sources within the Data Collection interface, separating display labels from unique source identifiers.

 ## Features